 On many z/OS systems, the certificate for z/OSMF is not signed by a trusted CA and is a self-signed certificate by the z/OS system programmer who configured z/OSMF.
+Based on the configuration, there is chance zowe-setup-certificates.sh may not be able to detect z/OSMF certificate and certificate authority successfully.
+In this case, you can define ZOSMF\CERTIFICATE= manually to let Zowe trust the certificate you determined.

-If that is the case, then Zowe itself will not trust the z/OSMF certificate and any function dependent on z/OSMF will not operate correctly.
-To ensure that Zowe trusts a z/OSMF self-signed certificate, you must use the value VERIFY\CERTIFICATES=false in the zowe-setup-certificates.env file.
-This is also required if the certificate is from a recognized CA but for a different host name, which can occur when a trusted certificate is copied from one source and reused within a z/OS installation for different servers other than that it was originally created for.
+If the certificate is from a recognized CA but for a different host name, which can occur when a trusted certificate is copied from one source and reused within a z/OS installation for different servers other than that it was originally created for.
+We recommended to regenerate certificates with correct HOSTNAME= option.

+Switching off VERIFY\CERTIFICATES, especially NONSTRICT\VERIFY\CERTIFICATES is not recommended.
+It may expose security risks to your z/OS system.